Politics in news nishikie

 Kanghwa incident

-The Kanghwa incident of September 1875 again roused demands, again mostly from Satsuma quarters, that Japan deal with Korea militarily.
-Again, however, Okubo Toshimichi and others insisted on a diplomatic solution -- this time in the form of forcing Korea to sign a treaty of amity in which Korea agreed to open three treaty ports to Japan, while Japan recognized Korea as an independent and equal state.
+Confrontations in Kanghwa in Chosen, in September 1875, again aroused demands, again mostly from Satsuma quarters, that Japan deal with Chosen militarily.
+And again, Ōkubo Toshimichi and others insisted on a diplomatic solution, albeit with the help of gunboats.
+This time Japan strong-armed Chosen into signing a treaty of amity, in which Chosen agreed to open three treaty ports to Japan, while Japan recognized Chosen as an independent and equal state.

 The incident, and the treaty signed in February 1876, were the subjects of a number of nishikie that featured stories on current or recent events in the rapidly changing Empire of Japan.